odoo/documentation/purchase/overview/process/difference.rst

 My company builds wooden furniture.
 For the new series of table we are designing, we need some screws, metal frames and rubber protections.

-I create a Request for Quotation in Odoo with those products to my usual supplier, and send it by email.
+I create a Request for Quotation in Twenty20 with those products to my usual supplier, and send it by email.
 He answers back with an offer.
 However, I am not convinced by the offer, and I want to see if anyone can give a better one.

-I decide to push competition a bit and set up a Purchase Tender, that Odoo will send to a list of suppliers I specified.
+I decide to push competition a bit and set up a Purchase Tender, that Twenty20 will send to a list of suppliers I specified.
 Out of the 8 offers I receive, one gets my attention and I decide to go ahead with that one.

-I confirm the order to the supplier by creating a Purchase Order from the PT, and Odoo automatically asks delivery of the items to the supplier.
+I confirm the order to the supplier by creating a Purchase Order from the PT, and Twenty20 automatically asks delivery of the items to the supplier.

 Configuration